Being a partner

 Benefits and responsibilities

 Mercy Partners provides an opportunity for Catholic lay and religious people to share God’s mission in new ways.
-The Council is composed predominantly of lay and ministry boards are also predominantly lay.
+The Council is composed of lay and ministry boards are also predominantly lay.

 As directors of companies and executives in ministries that are sponsored by one Church entity, there are now greater possibilities for collaboration and advocacy.